Anasousa11/project-milestone-1/README.md

 ##  Purpose

 The purpose of this website is to provide information regarding Pebble Path Montessori Nursery to parents and guardians.
 It includes an explanation of the Montessori teaching method/philosophy, images that captures the daily routine, testimonies from parents sharing the benefits of the nursery, and a contact page where you can apply or book a visit to see first-hand the facilities and staff.
-I designed this website with a very simple easy-to-navigate layout from the perspective of a parent who has looked for nurseries and visited different kinds from Montessori to a traditional nursery.
+I designed this website with a very simple and easy-to-navigate layout from the perspective of a parent who has looked for nurseries and visited different kinds from Montessori to a traditional nursery.

 ---